salzmanlab-admin/DEEPEST-Fusion/reference_files/README.md

 # Building reference files

-The following reference files are needed in order to run sMACHETE:
+The following reference files are needed in order to run DEEPEST-Fusion:

 - Bowtie2 index files for the reference genome
 - Bowtie2 index files for the regular junctions